ieva-balta/FLAMS/README.md

 ## Introduction

-FLAMS is a bioinformatics tool to analyze the conservation of post-translational modifications, by means of a position-based search against the CPLM database v.4 (Zhang, W. *et al.* Nucleic Acids Research.
-2021, 44(5):243–250.) and the part of the dbPTM database with experimental support (Chung, C.-R. *et al.* Nucleic Acids Research.
-2025, 53(D1):D377–D386.).
+FLAMS is a bioinformatics tool to analyze the conservation of post-translational modifications, by means of a position-based search against the UniProt database(The UniProt Consortium , UniProt: the Universal Protein Knowledgebase in 2025, Nucleic Acids Research, Volume 53, Issue D1, 6 January 2025, Pages D609–D617).
 FLAMS can be used (i) to quickly verify whether modifications in a specific protein have been reported before, (ii) to assess whether findings in one species might translate to other species, and (iii) to systematically assess the novelty and conservation of reported  modification sites.

 The tool takes as input a protein (identifier or sequence) and the position of an amino acid.
 This repository contains the command-line tool `FLAMS`, which obtains an overview of the previously reported post-translational modifications matching your query, by using the following scripts:

 * *input.py*: processing the user-provided input
-* *cplmv4.py*, *dbptm.py* and *setup.py*: downloading and preparing the modification-specific databases
+* *uniprot.py* and *setup.py*: downloading and preparing the modification-specific databases
 * *run_blast.py*: searching your query against the databases of proteins with post-translational modifications
 * *display.py*: formatting the list of conserved post-translational modifications to a tab delimited output file
 * *utils.py*: dealing with OS-dependent directory systems

-FLAMS is also available as a web service at https://www.biw.kuleuven.be/m2s/cmpg/research/CSB/tools/flams/ .
+FLAMS is also available as a web service at https://www.biw.kuleuven.be/m2s/cmpg/research/CSB/tools/flams/ . (not updated with the UniProt database)

 ## System requirements